microsoft/vcpkg-docs/vcpkg/concepts/ports.md

 # Concept: Ports

 A port in vcpkg is a versioned recipe that produces a set of files.
-It also imposes constraints on the install graph, ensuring compatible dependency resolution.
+Executing a port affects the installation graph by producing new header or binary files.
+Ports may have dependencies on other ports and may require additional dependencies when certain features are enabled, these dependencies must be reflected in the ports metadata.
 At a minimum, a port contains:

 * Metadata about the package: name, version, supported features, dependencies, etc.
 * Instructions to acquire, build if necessary, and install the package.